 On October 25, 2015, another pre-trial hearing took place.
 In this hearing, the Court combined the hearing of motions filed against the credit card companies and the Postal Bank with those filed against the banks.
 Evidentiary hearings took place in March 2016.
 The plaintiffs filed their summations in April 2016.
 Given the banks' motion to dismiss the plaintiffs' summation, an extension was granted for the banks to file their summations within 60 days after the decision on the motion to dismiss.
 On August 10, 2016, the Court accepted the motion by the banks and ordered the summation by the plaintiffs to be dismissed; on September 4, 2016, the plaintiffs filed new summations; and on January 17, 2017, the Bank filed its summation and the plaintiffs filed their response summations.
 On March 1, 2018, a verdict was handed down rejecting the motions and requiring the defendants to pay the expenses.
-On March 18, 2018, concurrently with filing of the appeal, the plaintiffs filed a motion to delay execution of the verdict (payment of expenses) and a motion seeking exemption from a bond deposit and a motion to add evidence in the appeal.
+On March 18, 2018, concurrently with filing of the appeal, the plaintiffs filed a motion to add evidence in the appeal.
 On May 23, 2018, the Supreme Court ruled that the payment of expenses would be delayed pending a ruling on the appeal.
-The plaintiffs filed their summations and on January 7, 2019, the Bank filed its summation.
+The plaintiffs filed their summations and on January 7, 2019, the Bank filed its summations and on January 7, 2019, the Bank filed its summations.